Discover the Festival Murals & Artists

 Koeurm Kolab graduated from the Visual and Applied Arts School at Phare Ponleu Selpak with an emphasis in graphic design in 2007 and in animation design in 2010.
 She also received a diploma in visual arts from the École Pivaut of Applied Arts and Design in France in 2014.
 She currently teaches visual arts and animation at Phare Ponleu Selpak.

-Recent exhibitions where her work has been shown have taken place at Penh Art, AIR Gallery, Factory Phnom Penh, Cambodia; Anonymous Heirloom, Sa Sa Art Project, international online art exhibition; Sangskar Bhatr, and Lalit Kala Akademy, New Delhi, India; White Canvas Cambodia, IRoHa, Un Petit Marceau, Alliance Française, Siem Reap; Ansan International Environmental, Danwon Art Museum, and Cambodians of the Rice Fields, Million, Paris, France.
+Her works explore humanity as well as environmental and social change.
+Kolab won the gold medal prize at White Canvas Cambodia 2020, an event organized by Social Compass Cambodia.
+Recently, her work has been shown at Penh Art, AIR Gallery, Factory Phnom Penh, Cambodia; Anonymous Heirloom, Sa Sa Art Project, international online art exhibition; Sangskar Bhatr, and Lalit Kala Akademy, New Delhi, India; White Canvas Cambodia, IRoHa, Un Petit Marceau, Alliance Française, Siem Reap; Ansan International Environmental, Danwon Art Museum, and Cambodians of the Rice Fields, Million, Paris, France.

 Sponsored by: TOA Paints, KampumEra